Ex-US Congressman’s Russian bank stripped of license

-MOSCOW (AP) — A small Russian bank owned by former U.S. congressman Charles Taylor has been stripped of its license after allegedly breaking anti-money laundering rules.
+MOSCOW (AP) — A small Russian bank owned by former U.S. congressman Charles Taylor was stripped of its license Friday after allegedly breaking anti-money laundering rules.

-Russia’s central bank says that Commercial Bank of Ivanovo committed “numerous” breaches of anti-money laundering legislation and inflated the value of its assets.
+Russia’s central bank said that Commercial Bank of Ivanovo committed “numerous” breaches of anti-money laundering regulations — including by providing “incomplete and unreliable information” about transactions — and inflated the value of its assets.

 The central bank has appointed administrators and says more than 70 percent of CBI’s lending was “low-quality loans.”